noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 the side, Agni’s fist cut through the air, hitting the ground and creating a huge crater in the ground.

 (...She’s fast.
-But… why?
+But... why?
 Why did she evade that greatly just to dodge my strike?
 What’s the point of doing that?)

 She had expected Iris to evade her punch, but noticing how different the way she